 Andrea has run half marathons, but wants to run a marathon.
-Her longest run when training for half marathons is 15 miles, but she has a current maximum of 10 miles as she’s eased back a little since her last event.
+Her longest ever run when training for half marathons was 15 miles, but she has recently been running a maximum of 10 miles.
 With 16 weeks until the marathon she needs to improve her endurance to prepare for running 11 miles further than she has ever run.

-The long run exists to improve her endurance and prepare her physically and mentally for the challenge ahead.
+Therefore, for Andrea, the long run exists to improve her endurance and prepare her physically and mentally for the challenge ahead.
 A longest run of 20 miles, 3 weeks out, would be a reasonable target.
-By adding a mile to her Sunday run every week or so she’ll be able to achieve this.
+By adding a mile to her Sunday run every week or so she can achieve this.

 Claudia has different goals.
-She is an experienced ultramarathoner who has signed up to a mile long race in her local park.
-She’s been challenged by a friend and wants to win, so she’s following a mile-race specific training plan with lots of runs that are shorter and faster than she is used to.
-Claudia’s endurance ability is beyond doubt, but she wants to maintain that endurance with her long runs.
+Normally she enjoys very long races, but she has been challenged by a friend to enter a mile long race in her local park.
+She’ll follow a mile-race specific training plan with lots of runs that are shorter and faster than she is used to.
+Claudia’s endurance ability is beyond doubt, but she still wants to maintain that endurance with her long runs.

 The positives from doing long runs well are not just an improved physiological capacity for endurance, and increased resistance to the damage caused by running, but a psychological preparation for covering the distance required in an event.
 Given the above, long runs are an important part of any training plan.

-Perhaps due to the fact they are the longest – and often hardest – runs of the week they can be a main focus.
-This can, in some instances, lead to one of the problems with long runs: that runners focus on the long run to the detriment of the other parts of their programme.
+Perhaps due to the fact they are the longest runs of the week they can be a main focus.
+This can, in some instances, lead to runners focusing on the long run to the detriment of the other parts of their programme.
+For example:

-These scenarios could have been avoided if the runners had focused less on the long runs as a stand alone event, but as one ingredient within a larger plan.
-By looking at the context in which a long run occurs we can make better decisions as to what length is appropriate.
+The above negative scenarios can be avoided by focusing less on the long runs as a stand alone event, but as one ingredient within a larger plan.
+By looking at the context in which a long run occurs we can make better decisions as to what is appropriate.

 For example, there is a big difference between:

-- Running 15 miles over hills on a hot day, or 15 miles on the flat with a cool breeze behind you.
+- Running 10 miles over hills on a hot day – vs – running 10 miles on the flat with a cool breeze behind you.